Skip to content

 • Online platforms: Order bolivianos online for home delivery (our rates are the best!).

-You can enjoy delivery convenience or visit our London bureau to convert your British pounds and get the same excellent exchange rate.
+You can enjoy delivery convenience or visit our London bureau to convert your British pounds to BOB currency and get the same excellent exchange rate.

 Tourist watching sunrise over the majestic Salar de Uyuni